vishakhmv/IIIT_project/README.md

 ---

+<a id="after-clonning"></a>
-#### 📂 After Cloning
+#### 📂 6.
+After Cloning

-After cloning the repository:

-1. Download pretrained model checkpoints
-2. Download and extract the TESS dataset
-3. Place the dataset and model weights in the correct directory structure
+After cloning the repository, place the dataset and model weights in the correct directory structure

 The final directory structure should match the structure shown in the **Project Structure** section.